DateTime Range in Blazor DateTimePicker Component

 DateTime Restriction

-DateTimePicker provides an option to select a date and time value within a specified range by using the Min and Max properties.
-The Min value must always be less than the Max value.
+DateTimePicker provides an option to select a date and time within a specified range by using the Min and Max properties.
+The Min value must be less than the Max value.

-The following code allows selecting a date within the range from 7th to 27th day in a month.
+The following code allows selecting a date within the range from the 7th to the 27th of the month.

 @using Syncfusion.Blazor.Calendars